 The flip side here is true as well: Soft tissues heal more quickly after massage therapy if their underlying joints are properly aligned, and this is exactly what chiropractic care accomplishes.
 The combination also increases bodily function and communication through nervous system restriction reductions.
 People who use both services will often note better flexibility, improved circulation and blood flow, improved range of motion, and faster healing for standard aches and pains.

-For more on why chiropractic care and massage therapy go well together, or for information on any of our physical therapy treatments, speak to the pros at Apollo Health today.
+For more on why chiropractic care and massage therapy go well together, or for information on any of our physical therapy treatments, speak to the pros at Apollo Health Centers today.